rvm/rvm-site/content/rvm/offline.md

 ## Installing gems

-There are multiple ways to install gems, you could download the gem files, but the best way seams to be Bundler: http://gembundler.com/bundle_package.html
+There are multiple ways to install gems, you could download the gem files, but the best way seems to be Bundler: http://gembundler.com/bundle_package.html

 Example installing `rails` gem: